Webhooks Addon

 convertforms_webhooks_pass_custom_fields2.png

-Additionally, the Create Articles endpoint also supports passing the intro and full text images using the images__image_intro and images__image_fulltext keys, respectively:
+Additionally, the Create Articles endpoint also supports passing the intro and full-text images using the images__image_intro and images__image_fulltext keys, respectively:

 convertforms_webhooks_pass_images2.png